kubevious/kubevious/README.md

 Even a simple Hello World app in Kubernetes produces dozens of objects.
 It takes a lot of time to fetch application relevant configurations.

-Kubeviuos renders the entire Kubernetes cluster configuration in an application-centric graphical way.
+Kubevious renders the entire Kubernetes cluster configuration in an application-centric graphical way.
 Kubevious identifies relevant Deployments, ReplicaSets, Pods, Services, Ingresses, Volumes, ConfigMaps, etc. and renders withing the application boxes.

 The main screen is rendered using boxes.
 Every box is expandable (using double-click) and selectable.
 The right side panel includes properties and configurations associated with each box.